MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/3-Guided-project/6-Exercise 5.md

 1. From the **New Project** menu, select **Custom Copilot** then select **Basic AI Chatbot** to build a command bot.
 1. For Programming Language, select **TypeScript**.
 1. For **Service for Large Language Model(LLMs)**, choose either **Azure OpenAI** or **OpenAI** based on your LLM account.
-1. Enter your OpenAI key and endpoint as prompted based on your LLM account type.
-Or press Enter to skip first.
-Set up the OpenAI key in the next step.
+1. Press **Enter** to skip Large Language Model(LLMs) setting first.
+Will set up the OpenAI key in the next step.
 1. For **workspace folder** select or create a folder to store your project files on your computer.
 1. For **Application name**, enter **WeeklyReportChatBot** then press **Enter**.
 Teams Toolkit will scaffold a new app and open the project folder in Visual Studio Code.
 1. You may receive a message from Visual Studio Code that asks if you trust the authors of the files in this folder.
 Select the **Yes, I trust the authors** button to continue.